tarohi24/notebooks/NLP/README.md

-Natural Language Processing aND Information Retrieval
+Natural Language Processing and Information Retrieval
 =============

 This is not for an book/literature, but from multiple sources.